Knotx/knotx/documentation/src/main/wiki/Adapter.md

 Adapters are thought as project specific logic and we recommend to create dedicated Adapter every time some business logic or adapting service response to other format is required.

-Each Knot that its contract that adapter must meet.
+Each Knot that its contract that Adapter must meet.
 Find out more about [[Knot contracts|Knot#how-does-it-work]].

 ### Types of adapters